intersect-sdl/documentation/platforms/acl.md

 * **ICP-OES (Inductively Coupled Plasma Optical Emission Spectrometry)** – for elemental composition
 * **FTIR** – for bonding/functional group detection
 * **TGA-SDT650** – for thermal decomposition and mass loss profiling
+* **Electrochemical Workstation** – for voltage, current, and conductivity measurements

 Each instrument is modeled as an :rdfterm[ssn:System] capable of generating one or more :rdfterm[sosa:Observation]s.

+### Sample Handling and Transport

+* **KUKA Robotic Arm** – handles sample manipulation within stations.
+* **KUKA Mobile Robot** – transports samples between synthesis and analytical stations.
+Each is tracked as an \:rdfterm and supports associated \:rdfterms for movement and handoff.

 ---